Honeylocust Plant Bugs Identification Guide

 +

-No. Honeylocust plant bugs feed exclusively on honeylocust trees and have no interest in entering homes.
-They do not bite, sting, or pose any risk to people or pets.
+No. These bugs only feed on honeylocust trees and do not go inside homes.
+They do not bite, sting, or harm people or pets.

 Are some honeylocust trees more susceptible than others?